 I didn’t exactly excel at my job for the first 8 months.
 I was maybe bringing in about as much profit as I was getting paid, so Nick was breaking even on me.
-This led to me almost getting fired the next August because he was just fed up with my bullshit.
+This led to me almost getting fired the next August because he was just fed up with mediocre performance.
 Hey, I would have been too, I was getting way to comfortable with my salary and had little motivation to work hard.
-Could this be the reason employees perform so terribly when working on a guaranteed salary?
+Could this be the reason employees perform so poorly when working on a guaranteed salary?
 Of course it is, but that’s for another post.

 My slacker ways would be forced to come to a halt.
 Out of the blue, Nick made some big changes to the company, all of which were genius and would give us the tools we needed to take our business to the next level.
-First, Nick switched our tracking platforms to the most efficient, while also most expensive, on the market, allowing us to keep more effective records of our traffic to maximize profits.
-Next, and this was the one that affected me the most, NO MORE SALARY for dumb little Chad.
+First, Nick switched our tracking platforms to the most efficient , while also most expensive, solution on the market, allowing us to keep more effective records of our traffic to maximize profits.
+Next, and this was the one that affected me the most, NO MORE SALARY for Chad.
 Nope, Nick cut me off.

 I was ecstatic.
-I knew that my earning potential just shot through the ROOF, and I was excited to start making real money, getting sick of the small checks that plagued my doorstep every month.
-They were almost mocking me, because they got smaller and smaller.
-Lol.
+I knew that my earning potential just shot through the roof, and I was excited to start making real money, getting sick of the small checks that plagued my doorstep every month.
+They were almost mocking me.

 Fast forward two months after the big change, and things were starting to pick up.
-My checks were getting fatter, and I was very happy with how the network was evolving.
+My commissions were increasing, and I was very happy with how the network was evolving.
 But, I knew there was room to grow.
 Nick had mentioned that one of his past partners was a really, really smart and crafty affiliate, and that I should reach out and see if he would be open to working with me.
-So I did, and God dammit was he right.
+So I did, and damn was he right.
 This affiliate would go on to be our most successful partner, contributing to an uncomfortably large portion of our profits.

 I was starting to see sums of my money show up on my computer screen that would literally give me goosebumps and a head rush.
-On bad days, I was making $xxx, and on good days, it was $x,xxx.
+On bad days, it was good, and on good days, it was great.
 I was obviously still living at home with my parents, so having no expenses meant I could pocket every penny that I made, which I’m proud to say I did.
 I was cheap, but the frugality was worth it.

 The next two years were much of the same.
 I will dedicate an entire post to how affiliate marketing has changed my worldview, but there were particular days in the summer of 2014 that really showed me the potential that the Internet had.
-My dad and I love to surf together, so we would leave the house at around 6AM, and I would have maybe made $100 by that time of the morning (on most days, some were better some were worse).
-Then, when we got out of the water at let’s say 10AM, there would be a $200-300 profit number staring me in the face.
-All I did that morning was surf.
+My dad and I love to surf together, so we would leave the house at around 6AM.
+Money was made while I surfed.
 I didn’t even turn my computer on.

 This post is getting way too long.
 Long story short, sales at our company slowed a lot in 2015, so we decided to part ways, and I started my own business, with essentially the same model.
 It’s going well.
 I’ll write more about it later.

-There are obviously a plethora of things I didn’t touch on in my story, but I feel that I was able to cover at least the more substantial events and turning points that have happened so far in my career.
+There are obviously a plethora of things I didn’t touch on in my story, but I feel that I was able to cover at least the more substantial events and turning points that have happened so far in my life-changing journey.

 Who knows what the future holds, but right now, after being exposed to the things that I have been and seeing the potential that exists on the web, I highly doubt I’ll ever give this stuff up.
 It wouldn’t make sense.
 I kinda like it too, it’s interesting and forces you to see the world for how it actually is, but (wow I’ve said this a lot) that’s for another post.